nevingeorgesunny/jenkins-plugin-dependency-diff/README.md

 # jenkins-plugin-dependency-diff

-This script helps to compare dependencies and plugin dependencies between two versions of a Maven artifact.
+This script helps to compare dependencies and plugin dependencies between two versions of a Jenkins plugin.
 It extracts the dependencies listed in the `WEB-INF/lib` directory and the plugin dependencies from the `META-INF/MANIFEST.MF` file of each version.

 ## What It Does